If you are planning to spend one day in Rome, there are several ways you can do it.

 This walk is 3.2 km/2 miles long.
 With stops along the way, it will take about 2 to 3 hours.

 How to Use This Map: Click the icons on the map to get more information about each point of interest.
-Click the star next to the title of the map to add this map to your Google Maps account.
-To view it on your phone or computer, open Google Maps, click the menu button, go to “Your Places,” click Maps, and you will see this map on your list.
+To take this map with you, click the star next to the title of the map which adds it to your Google account.
+Next, within your Google Maps app, select ‘Saved’ and then select ‘Maps’.
+This map title will now appear in your list.

-To get to the Spanish Steps from the Colosseum, take the metro from Colosseo (line B, direction Conca d’Orco or Rebibbia).
+To get to the Spanish Steps from the Colosseum, take the metro from Colosseo (line B, direction Conca dโOrco or Rebibbia).
 Transfer at Termini to line A, direction Batitstini, and take the metro 3 stops to Spagna.
 The Spagna metro station is located at the top of the Spanish Steps.

 Follow the walking route on our map above.
 Starting at the Spanish Steps, you will then walk to the Trevi Fountain.
-This is a busy spot all day, even past midnight (we’ve been here at 1 am and there were still quite a few people here).
+This is a busy spot all day, even past midnight (weโve been here at 1 am and there were still quite a few people here).

 If you need a break, go to Garden Roof Trevi, a tiny rooftop bar that has a view over the Trevi Fountain.
 You can have a drink with a view and rest your feet for a few minutes.